-24. Rules for Institute Staff (IS) or Sponsored (SW) categories doing PG and PhD programs:
+24. Rules for Institute Staff (IS) or Sponsored (SW) or Defence Forces (DF) categories doing PG and PhD programs:

-Candidates from Institute Staff (IS) category or Sponsored (SW) category can enroll for PG and PhD programs of the Institute as part-time candidates subject to following rules and regulations which can be amended from time to time as per the requirement:
+Candidates from Institute Staff (IS) category or Sponsored (SW) or Defence Forces (DF) category can enroll for PG and PhD programs of the Institute as part-time candidates subject to following rules and regulations which can be amended from time to time as per the requirement:

 - (I) An IS category applicant must be a permanent Institute employee since last two years at the time of application.
-While, the Sponsored category applicant should have minimum two-year work experience in a reputed Industrial/Research Organization. - (II) The part-time candidate will not be entitled for payment of any fellowship/stipend during the entire academic program. - (III) The IS category applicant is required to submit a "No-Objection Certificate (NOC)" from the Head of the concerned department/section while, Sponsored (SW) category applicant should submit the NOC from the Competent Authority of his/her parent organization along with his/her application in the prescribed form.
+While, the Sponsored category applicant should have minimum two-year work experience in a reputed Industrial/Research Organization.
+Candidates under DF category should be serving officer in the Defence Forces of India. - (II) The part-time candidate will not be entitled for payment of any fellowship/stipend during the entire academic program. - (III) The IS category applicant is required to submit a "No-Objection Certificate (NOC)" from the Head of the concerned department/section while, Sponsored (SW) and DF category applicant should submit the NOC from the Competent Authority of his/her parent organization along with his/her application in the prescribed form.
 Officials sponsored by Central Government, State Government and PSU are exempted from submission of sponsorship letter but have to submit NOC and other required documents. - (IV) (A) The NOC of the IS category applicants should clearly state that: - The candidate is allowed to pursue the academic program on part-time basis.